sudhanshubliz/health-report-agentAi-analyser/README.md

 In this hands-on tutorial, we will demonstrate the following:
 - Architecture of the applications
-- Build 2 applications (ADMIN and USER) and create DOCKER images
+- Build a applications (ADMIN and USER) and create DOCKER images

 ## Architecture